graveja0/health-care-markets/README.md

 Next we will consider HHI measures constructed based on the market geographies defined above.
 For these examples we’ll focus on hospitals.

-Before we do, however, it is useful to first lay out two different ways this can be done for a given market geography. *These different methods will yield different HHI measures for the same market geography* (e.g., CZ).
+Before we do, however, it is useful to first lay out a variety different ways this can be done for a given market geography. *These different methods will yield different HHI measures for the same market geography* (e.g., CZ).

 1.  **Geographic Location Method**: Under this method we identify all hospitals *located in the geographic market.* The HHI measure is